 The Corporation's investment objective is to achieve long-term capital appreciation on its equity investments while maintaining a current cash flow from its debenture instruments.
 Therefore, the Corporation will invest in a mixture of debenture and equity instruments, which will provide a current return on a portion of the portfolio.
-The equity features contained in our investment portfolio are structured to realize capital appreciation over the long-term and necessarily generate current income in the form of dividends or interest.
-In addition, the Corporation earns interest income from investing its idle funds in money market instruments.
+The equity features contained in our investment portfolio are structured to realize capital appreciation over the long-term and may not necessarily generate current income in the form of dividends or interest.